danfuzz/samizdat/doc/notes/self-hosting.md

 This arrangement adds some drag to the ongoing development of the system.
-Any change to the language &mdash; its syntax, its semantics, its library &mdash; has the potential to require both a direct change (e.g. add a library function) as well as a "recursive" change to the self-hosted portion of the system (e.g. fix the parser to use that library function).
+Any change to the language &mdash; its syntax, its semantics, its library &mdash; has the potential to require both a direct change (e.g. change the contract of a library function) as well as a "recursive" change to the self-hosted portion of the system (e.g. fix the parser to use that library function in its newly-required way).

 The highest drag is from invasive syntactic changes (e.g. changing what a function call looks like), because these require almost all the self-hosted